PainsPerdus/gboi-rocket/doc/vector.doc.md

 ~~~
 ;abs
 /* @ensures two's complement value in b
-   @ensures absolute value of b returned in a/*
+   @ensures absolute value of a returned in a/*
 ~~~